 Before each trip and any time a wheel is replaced, be sure to tighten the wheel nuts, following the sequence shown in the relevant lug pattern below.
-Set the torque specification in three stages as seen in the chart below.
-If the wheel was replaced, check the torque every 50 miles of the first 200 miles of travel.
+Set the torque specification as seen in the chart.
+If the wheel was replaced, check the torque every 10, 25, and 50 miles of travel.

 If you notice wheel wobbling or hear a rattling sound coming from a wheel, especially at low speeds, a wheel lug nut may have come loose.
 This problem is usually caused by improper tightening or by faulty or damaged lug bolt threads.
 If you have a reason to believe a lug nut has come loose, safely stop the vehicle at the side of the road as soon as possible.
-Put up warming devices.
+Put up warning devices.
 Remove the lug caps and check the tightness of all the lug nuts.
 Tighten all lug nuts to the specified torque, using a torque wrench.
 If lug stud threads are damaged or faulty, get professional service help.